-Carolfrances Likins • Fanny Ortiz • Sly Rivers Rachel Bruhnke
+Carolfrances Likins • Sly Rivers • Rachel Bruhnke • Nadir Romo

-Rachel Bruhnke has been active in the Latin America Solidarity movement since the 1980’s.
+Rachel Bruhnke has been active in the Latin America Solidarity Vmovement since the 1980’s.
 She lived in South America, and was a Peace Corps Volunteer in Honduras in the 90’s.
 She has been researching sustainable development in Cuba for 20 years, writing a M.S. thesis focused on Energy Transition in Cuba, and coordinated the Eco Cuba program at Global Exchange.
-She founded Berners Against Militarism and LA Harbor Peace Week to oppose the military’s “Fleet Week”.
-She teaches Environmental Resource Engineering and lives on an urban farm w her daughter, partner and animals in San Pedro.
+She founded Berners Against Militarism and LA Harbor Peace Week to oppose the military’s “Fleet Week.”
+She teaches Environmental Resource Engineering and lives on an urban farm with her daughter, partner and animals in San Pedro.
 She was coordinator of Eco Cuba at Global Exchange, and has taken folks there as a graduate student and as a board member of Witness for Peace Southwest.
 She has been to Cuba 25+ times.